Decla Film: Post-war mergers

 Under the leadership of Erich Pommer, Decla emerged as one of the leading German film companies of the early Weimar era.
 Assuming control of Meinert-Film, it appointed Rudolf Meinert to oversee production.

 Through Decla, Fritz Lang made his directorial debut with the silent film Halbblut in 1919 after initially being hired as a screenwriter by Pommer in 1918.
 At the small 'Decla-Atelier' in the Weissensee Studios during winter 1919/1920 it produced the expressionist film The Cabinet of Dr. Caligari, directed by Robert Wiene.

 In March/April 1920, Decla merged with rival company Deutsche Bioskop AG becoming known as Decla-Bioscop.
 Deutsche Bioskop AG was originally founded in 1902 as Deutsche Bioscope GmbH (note spelling) by Jules Greenbaum and sold to Carl Moritz Schleussner in 1908.
 Deutsche Bioskop AG had constructed a large, modern studio from 1911 at Babelsberg in Potsdam, right outside of Berlin, and production was now concentrated there.

 The following year (1921), under pressure from its creditors at the Deutsche Bank, Decla-Bioscop became a part of UFA – Universum Film AG, which had been secretly formed by the German government for propaganda purposes in late 1917.
 The company was absorbed in October 1921 into the giant film concern, which dominated German cinema in the interwar years.
 A rival, and higher offer, from National-Film was rejected.
 Erich Pommer was appointed as head of production for the whole outfit.
 Danish filmmakers such as Benjamin Christensen (Seine Frau, die Unbekannte, 1923) worked here as well.

 Although Decla was now a part of UFA, the success its films had enjoyed led to the continued use of the brand name for releases for some time.
 As late as 1924 Fritz Lang's Die Nibelungen, a big-budget prestige UFA production, was released as a Decla-Bioscop Film.

+Deutsche Bioscop operated independently as one of Ufa's many film production departments until 1 June 1924, when it merged with Ufa's central administration, and its identity was lost.

+After being blamed for the financial losses incurred during the Parufamet agreement from 1925, Pommer resigned from Ufa in January 1926 and worked in the USA for Paramount Pictures and MGM for 18 months.
+When the right-wing publisher Alfred Hugenberg took over Ufa, Pommer returned to Ufa as a producer until the Nazi takeover in 1933, when he migrated permanently to the USA.